 They then publish their poems by mounting them on illustrated backgrounds.
 Reading, Writing, Haiku Hiking!
 A Class Book of Picturesque Poems Students learn haiku write descriptive poems and share with the class.
 Grades 7 – 10 | Lesson Plan | Standard Lesson.
 One Lesson at a Time.": More Enrichment Ideas!
 MONDAY MORNING DIFFERENTIATION IDEAS!
 Great ideas to differentiate and integrate the real world into your curriculum and create a rigorous learning environment!

 “I realized poetry was a means of communication, that it could be as exciting or as boring as that person or that experience.”
 In 2006, Prelutsky was named the first Children’s Poet Laureate by the Poetry Foundation.
 He lives in Seattle, Washington, and spends much of his time presenting poems to children in schools and libraries throughout the United States.

 The first is simply to start noticing whenever you meet one.
 Jane Hirshfield slipped metaphors into many of the things she said in this lesson.
 You might listen to it again and make a list of some of the metaphors she used along the way, without pointing out that they were metaphors.
+Then go to any random web blog or newspaper or magazine article and just start reading until you’ve found a half dozen metaphors.
+Sometimes there will be many right away, other times there could be none at all.
 Mamascout: writing lab.
 Barbaric Yawp in the 21st Century: Using Tech to Engage Budding Poets.
 What if Dead Poets Society were set in modern times?
 Would Mr. Keating (Robin Williams' character) tweet Walt Whitman?
 I sound my barbaric yawp over the roofs of the world.
 National Poetry Month.
 April is National Poetry Month, 30 days of celebrating the joy, expressiveness, and pure delight of poetry.
 Learn more about the National Poetry Month, get to know some of our most well-loved children's poets in our video interview series, browse the many online resources listed here, and visit your local library or bookstore to discover wonderful new books and anthologies.